 A local variable is one that is declared within a procedure.
 A member variable is a member of a Visual Basic type; it is declared at module level, inside a class, structure, or module, but not within any procedure internal to that class, structure, or module.

 In a class or structure, the category of a member variable depends on whether or not it is shared.
 If it is declared with the Shared keyword, it is a shared variable, and it exists in a single copy shared among all instances of the class or structure.

 Otherwise it is an instance variable, and a separate copy of it is created for each instance of the class or structure.
 A given copy of an instance variable is available only to the instance of the class or structure in which it was created.
-It is independent of a copy in any other instance of the class or structure.
+It is independent of a copy of the instance variable in any other instance of the class or structure.